davidemodolo/LLMs_for_Agent_Planning/README.md

 ## TODO README, now just a list of notes

+**Idea**: we give an agent the atomic actions, let's see if it is able to solve a goal without giving instructions.

 Started with raw input and raw output with llama 3.2 and Mistral.

 1. The idea is to give the raw output as seen in the prompt [prompt] and parse the raw